-- Editors should encourage peer-reviewers to decline peer-review request if they identify a conflict of interest with the manuscript.
+- Editors should encourage peer-reviewers to decline peer-review request if they identify a conflict of interest with the article.

 - Editors may assign peer-reviewers suggested by authors but should not consider suggestions made by authors as binding.

-- Decisions by editors about whether or not to publish submitted manuscripts must not be influenced by pressure from the editor's employer, the journal owner, or the publisher.
+- Decisions by editors about whether to publish submitted articles must not be influenced by pressure from the editor's employer, the journal owner, or the publisher.

-- Editors should publish corrections for discovered errors that could affect the interpretation of data or information presented in a manuscript.
+- Editors should publish corrections for discovered errors that could affect the interpretation of data or information presented in an article.

 - Editors should expect allegations of theft or plagiarism to be substantiated and should treat allegations of theft or plagiarism seriously.

 - Editors should keep peer-reviewers’ identities from authors.
 If peer-reviewers’ identities are revealed, editors should discourage authors from contacting peer-reviewers directly, especially when misconduct is suspected.

 - Editors should reserve the right to reject articles if there is a doubt whether appropriate procedures have been followed.
 If a paper has been submitted from a country where there is no ethics committee or institutional review board, editors should use their own experience to judge whether or not the paper can be published.
 If the decision is made to publish a paper under this circumstance, a short statement should be included to explain this situation.